Saturday, November 9, 2024

-OFFICIAL SYNOPSIS OF RAMON SHILOH'S ONE-MAN SHOW:
+OFFICIAL SYNOPSIS OF RAMON SHILOH'S "Alphabet Monologues" PERFORMANCE COMING SOON!

 As a writer, storyteller, and creative, I have written countless essays and reflections where words form intricate webs, capturing my thoughts with clarity and intention.
 It is my responsibility to express myself in ways that cultivate a healthy connection with the reader.
 I also feel called to encourage, provoke thought, and offer a touch of wisdom born from my experiences.
 At times, I fall under the spell of my words, expressing things that feel urgent without fully considering their impact.
 As I learn and grow, I try to revise and adapt, understanding that words have weight, especially in the world we live in today.